Interpretation of generalized Langevin equations: Abstract

 \section{Abstract}

-Many real-world systems exhibit noisy evolution; interpreting their finite-time behavior as arising from continuous-time processes (in the It\^o or Stratonovich sense) has led to significant success in modeling and analysis in a variety of fields.
-Here we argue that a class of differential equations where evolution depends nonlinearly on a random or effectively-random quantity may exhibit finite-time stochastic behavior in line with an equivalent It\^o process, which is of great utility for their numerical simulation and theoretical analysis.
-We put forward a method for this conversion, develop an equilibrium-moment relation for It\^o attractors, and show that this relation holds for our example system.
+Many real-world systems exhibit ``noisy'' evolution in time; interpreting their finitely-sampled behavior as arising from continuous-time processes (in the It\^o or Stratonovich sense) has led to significant success in modeling and analysis in a wide variety of fields.
+Yet such interpretation hinges on a fundamental linear separation of randomness from determinism in the underlying dynamics.
+Here we propose some theoretical systems which resist easy and self-consistent interpretation into this well-defined class of equations, requiring an expansion of the interpretive framework.
+We argue that a wider class of stochastic differential equations, where evolution depends nonlinearly on a random or effectively-random quantity, may be consistently interpreted and in fact exhibit finite-time stochastic behavior in line with an equivalent It\^o process, at which point many existing numerical and analytical techniques may be used.
+We put forward a method for this conversion, and demonstrate its use on both a toy system and on a system of direct physical relevance: the velocity of a meso-scale particle suspended in a turbulent fluid.
 This work enables the theoretical and numerical examination of a wide class of mathematical models which might otherwise be oversimplified due to a lack of appropriate tools.